lynda365/lynda365.github.io/_posts/2019-09-12-cinnamon-rolls.md

 - Starting at one end, tightly roll up the dough and situate seam side down.
 Then with a serrated knife or a string of floss, cut the dough into 1.5 - 2 inch sections and position in a well-buttered 8x8 inch square or comparable sized round pan.
 - Brush with vegan butter (melted) and cover with plastic wrap.
 Rise again in a warm place until the size you want.
 Preheat oven to 175 C.
 - Once the oven is hot, bake rolls for 25-30 minutes or until slightly golden brown.
 Let cool for a few minutes and then serve immediately.
-- Optional: Frost with a mixture of icing sugar and 1-2 Tbsp almond milk.
+- Optional.
+Frost with a mixture of icing sugar and 1-2 Tbsp almond milk.

 comments:
 - Make 12 rolls.